AmyJDavis/NRMPDataCleaning/README.md

 ### Step 6: Download the datafile with errors

 Click the "Download data with errors" button to save the data file.
+This file will be downloaded as a .csv file.
+The data will match the data you imported with a five additional columns.
+The new columns are: State_on_record,	State_from_GPS,	County_on_record,	County_from_GPS, and	Errors.
+The state and county information is for ease of comparison between the information from the GPS data (latitude/longitude) and the information in the MIS record.
+The Error column will have a list of the errors associated with each line of code.
+There may be no errors in which the value will be blank, or there may be one or many codes.
+Codes are designated by the letter "F" then a number.
+The codes can be looked up in the PDF that is found on the "Error Definitions" tab.
+Contact Kathy Nelson for any issues with error descriptions.